Aanandrai/LearningPostgreSQL/README.md

 # LearningPostgreSQL User API

-A simple RESTful API for managing users, built with Express and PostgreSQL.
+A simple RESTful API for managing users(CRUD), built with Express and PostgreSQL using node pg.

 ## Table of Contents